 Information regarding the easing of lock down regulations for licensed premises.

 Government guidance for the reopening of licensed premises.

-Before you can reopen you must complete a COVID-19 risk assessment.
+You must complete a COVID-19 risk assessment.

 How to carry out a COVID-19 risk assessment.